braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/create_push_primer.md

 ![push_primer_example_3][push_primer5]{: style="float:right;max-width:30%;margin-left:15px;"}

 Push Primer campaigns are useful because they address the issue of the dreaded iOS notification opt-in prompt that users receive upon opening any new iOS application.
 These prompts are disruptive and uninformative, with users likely choosing to opt-out of push notifications.
 This prompt is only ever shown once, and unfortunately, once those notifications are turned off, there's very little we can do to get users to turn them back on.
-This becomes a problem when we want to use our Push Channel for marketing, but not many users are push enabled.

 To address this, Braze offers steps on how to set up Push Primer Campaigns.
 Push Primers allow you to hold off on delivering that initial disruptive push message as well as offer re-deliverability, letting you decide when and how you want to prompt your users for a push opt-in.
 These Push Primers should provide users valuable information on why notifications for your application are important.